TABLE-Russia refinery maintenance to March 2012

-MOSCOW, Nov 28 Below are listed Russian oil refinery maintenance schedules through March, according to Energy Ministry data and trade sources.
-Refinery Company Unit Maintenance dates Moscow Refinery Gazprom Neft
+MOSCOW, Nov 21 Below are listed Russian oil refinery maintenance schedules through March, according to Energy Ministry data and trade sources.
+Refinery Company Unit Maintenance dates Moscow Refinery Gazprom Neft Hydrotreater 01/11-25/11

 CDU-3 01/11-30/11